"This is hilarious": GH man creates English remix of King Paluta's Makoma

-King Paluta: Ghanaian Man Creates Hilarious English Remix Of Makoma, Video Goes Viral
+King Paluta: Ghanaian Man's Hilarious English Remix Of Hit Song Makoma Goes Viral

 - King Paluta's Makoma has become a favourite since its release, and a Ghanaian man has taken his love for the song to another level